microsoft/vscode-cosmosdb/README.md

 - Click on any DB to open the Mongo shell playground editor
 - Type some scripts, eg: `db.<collectionName>.find()`
+- Intelli-sense will be provided to write scripts
 - Select the script, right click and execute script to see results.